The Fountainhead

 Of course the evil collectivist break the third-rate architect and add balconies to the perfect design, the fiends!
 A cultural crime up there with the burning of the Library of Alexandria.
 Our hero cannot abide, so he waits for all the workers to go home, and dynamites the whole project, turning everything to rubble.
 He stays right there next to the detonator, taunting the police, waiting for the lawsuit.
 Good thing he’s not black…

 The newspaper mogul ruins himself trying to revert the deluge of bad press that results from going all Timothy McVeigh on some buildings.
-The lawsuit does happen, being baselessly accused by another parasite, a state prosecutor.
-Out hero represents himself, he’s an individual, there’s no job our Marty Stu can’t do.
+The lawsuit does happen, with baseless accusations by another parasite, a state prosecutor.
+Our hero represents himself, he’s an individual, there’s no job our Marty Stu can’t do.
 The judge is very clear the jury should only care about the crime, not any violations of sacrosanct private property, that’s for a civil suit.

-After some weaksauce attempts at manipulating the jury by the state prosecutor, out hero distills Randian philosophy like a boss, dropping truth bombs and portraying himself as a victim of a collectivist plot by COMMIES to sap a true American of his bodily fluids, or something.
+After some weaksauce attempts at manipulating the jury by the state prosecutor, our hero distils Randian philosophy like a boss, dropping truth bombs and portraying himself as a victim of a collectivist plot by COMMIES to sap a true American of his bodily fluids, or something.
 The twelve WASP male jurors are so moved by REASON, they must acquit.

 The female protagonist basically orgasms at the thought the world is made whole again, when a domestic terrorist blows up several skyscrapers for the gall of allowing public housing to have balconies.
 Imagine the parasites being allowed leisure, a crime against self-made men!
 Private mansions have whole floors of leisure space, the poors will only get drab concrete AND THEY WILL ENJOY THEM!
 The rich will not be able to enjoy their balconies if they know parasites have them too.
 Collectivism is brutally defeated by Objective REASON, in a court of law.